pderaaij/research-intrapreneurship/literature-review/fleeting-notes/spreitzer1995.md

 > "Similarly, Conger and Kanungo (1988) argued that management practices are only one set of conditions and that those practices may empower employees but will not necessarily do so." ([Spreitzer 1995:26](zotero://open-pdf/library/items/N2CDRN4G?page=2))

 > "Thomas and Velthouse (1990) argued that empowerment is multifaceted and that its essence cannot be captured by a single concept.
-Tbey defined empowerment more broadly as increased intrinsic task motivation manifested in a set of four cognitions reflecting an individual's orientation to his or her work role: meaning, competence (which is synonymous with Conger and Kanungo's self-efficacy), self-determination, and impact." ([Spreitzer 1995:26](zotero://open-pdf/library/items/N2CDRN4G?page=2))
+They defined empowerment more broadly as increased intrinsic task motivation manifested in a set of four cognitions reflecting an individual's orientation to his or her work role: meaning, competence (which is synonymous with Conger and Kanungo's self-efficacy), self-determination, and impact." ([Spreitzer 1995:26](zotero://open-pdf/library/items/N2CDRN4G?page=2))

 > "Meaning.
 Meaning is the value of a work goal or purpose, judged in relation to an individual's own ideals or standards (Thomas & Velthouse, 1990).
 Meaning involves a fit between the requirements of a work role and beliefs, values, and behaviors (Brief & Nord, 1990; Hackman & Oldham, 1980)." ([Spreitzer 1995:26](zotero://open-pdf/library/items/N2CDRN4G?page=2))